Jacky-3D/CLP_Non_Addressable/README.md

 This file is meant to replace the **HoodLoader2CLPUnoMegaController.ino** file that is provided in the [Corsair Lighting Protocol](https://github.com/Legion2/CorsairLightingProtocol) GitHub project.

+## Why use this?

+This was originally made because I wanted to use a non-addressable LED with [SignalRGB](https://www.signalrgb.com/) and my Arduino, but they didn't provide a file for that.
+I decided to make my own instead!

+It should allow the user to connect their Corsair Lighting Protocol-enabled Arduino to any non-addressable RGB LED light, such as a light strip, CPU cooler, or literally any other RGB light!

-# Files
+## Files

 Download the .ino file [here](https://github.com/SpaceYetiStudios/CLP_Non_Addressable/blob/daea7d94fc065053a486860ff7da7622efb6c1f5/Files/HoodLoader2CLPUnoMegaController_NonAddressable.ino)!

+## Original Files

+You can find the original GitHub project for Corsair Lighting Protocol [here](https://github.com/Legion2/CorsairLightingProtocol).

 # Installation

 Follow the instructions provided [here](https://github.com/SpaceYetiStudios/CLP_Non_Addressable.wiki.git).

-# Why use this?

-This was originally made because I wanted to use a non-addressable LED with [SignalRGB](https://www.signalrgb.com/) and my Arduino, but they didn't provide a file for that.
-I decided to make my own instead!

-It should allow the user to connect their Corsair Lighting Protocol-enabled Arduino to any non-addressable RGB LED light, such as a light strip, CPU cooler, or literally any other RGB light!

-# Original Files

-You can find the original GitHub project for Corsair Lighting Protocol [here](https://github.com/Legion2/CorsairLightingProtocol)!

-# How to Use
+### How to Use

 1. Connect your first RGB light to the pins 3 (Red), 5 (Green), 6 (Blue), and the GND connection.